-Greenling is shown in the photo below on 3 May 1945 with a Mod 4A, but with a long bridge fairwater.
+Greenling is shown in the photos below in mid-1945 with a Mod 4A, but with a long bridge fairwater.
 This is the only boat with a Mod 4 or 4A to have the long bridge variation.
+She carried this unique fairwater configuration to the end of her life, serving after the war as a